lauanderson-rael/lauanderson-rael/README.md

 <h2 align="center"> Hi, I'm Lauanderson Rael 👨‍💻</h2>

-<p align="center">🚀 Passionate about challenges and technology, I'm a junior web developer with expertise in HTML, CSS, and JavaScript, taking my first steps into the world of React.
-Currently enrolled in the 4nd semester of Analysis and Systems Development.
+<p align="center">🚀 Passionate about challenges and technology, I'm a junior web developer with expertise in reactJs, NextJS, and ExpressJs, taking my first steps into the world of React.
+Currently enrolled in the 5nd semester of Analysis and Systems Development.
 I love exploring new technologies and using them to create innovative, high-quality solutions.
 .</p>&nbsp;

 <div  align="center" style="margin-bottom:10px">